Poor telemarketing and telesales gives us all a bad name. So for my sake – don’t do it!

 4 – Tell me how amazing you are – if you’re really determined to carry out telesales/telemarketing calls badly, way before you’ve established my need or whether I’ll potentially be interested, give me as many benefits of your product/service as soon as you can in the conversation in the hope that one of them will hit the spot and result in a sale.
 Don’t give me a chance to speak.
 I might come up with an objection.
 Whatever you do, don’t listen to anything I might have to say.
 After all it’s not as important as what you’re saying is it, right?!

 5 – Read from a script in that rather dull vocal tone that gives the game away instantly.
-I understand that many companies believe they’ve found the optimum call structure.
-By planning it down to the smallest detail and giving everyone a set of words to follow, it ensures the greatest success doesn’t it?
+Many companies believe they’ve found the optimum call structure.
+Planning it down to the smallest detail and giving everyone a set of words to follow, ensures the greatest success doesn’t it?
 On every call?
-Well actually if you forget the call is being conducted by a human talking to another human ‘No’ it won’t.
+Well actually if you forget the call is being conducted by a human talking to another human, so ‘No’ it won’t.
 If it doesn’t sound as if you know what you’re talking about, and you’re actively engaged in a conversation with me, why on earth would I want to buy from you?
-I know this is probably the 50th call you’ve made today and that you’ve had to say the same thing to the previous 49 people but, for goodness sake, put some personality into it.
-Learn your script to the point where it sounds natural, mix it up a bit, tailor your introduction but, above all, sound like a human.
+I know this is probably the 50th call you’ve made today.
+You’ve had to say the same thing to the previous 49 people.
+But, for goodness sake, put some personality into it.
+Learn your script to the point where it sounds natural, and mix it up a bit.
+Tailor your introduction but, above all, sound like a human.
 Someone I might like to converse with.

 To Market can help